University of Tennessee: Oak Ridge National Laboratory

-SECU: the SEC Academic Initiative

-The University of Tennessee is a member of the SEC Academic Consortium, now called the SECU, a collaborative endeavor designed to promote research, scholarship and achievement amongst the member universities in the Southeastern Conference.

-Howard H. Baker Jr. Center for Public Policy
+Howard H. Baker Jr. School of Public Policy and Public Affairs

-The Howard H. Baker Jr. Center for Public Policy regularly holds events relative to the center's three major areas of focus which are Energy & Environment, Global Security, and Leadership & Government.
+The Howard H. Baker Jr. School of Public Policy and Public Affairs regularly holds events relative to the center's three major areas of focus which are Energy & Environment, Global Security, and Leadership & Government.

 Agricultural Campus

 Through 21 departments, the agricultural (nicknamed "Ag") campus offers 11 undergraduate majors, 13 undergrad minors, 14 graduate programs, and veterinary medicine majors.
 The campus supports academics, research and community outreach.
 The University of Tennessee Anthropological Research Facility, nicknamed the "Body Farm", is located near the University of Tennessee Medical Center on Alcoa Highway (US 129).
 Founded by William M. Bass in 1972, the Body Farm endeavors to increase anthropological and forensic knowledge specifically related to the decomposition of the human body and is one of the leading centers for such research in the United States.

 Cherokee Research Campus

 On March 16, 2009, the university broke ground on a 188 acre campus in downtown Knoxville that is devoted to nanotechnology, neutron science, materials science, energy, climate studies, environmental science, and biomedical science.